Ebenezer Ofori

-Ebenezer Ofori (born 1 July 1995) is a Ghanaian professional footballer who plays for Danish club Vejle Boldklub as a midfielder.
+Ebenezer Ofori (born 1 July 1995) is a Ghanaian professional footballer who plays for Lithuanian team Žalgiris as a midfielder.

 Club career

 New Edubiase

 Ofori started his career in his native country Ghana, playing in the Ghana Premier League for Ashanti-based side New Edubiase United.
 He played 17 league matches and scored 4 goals in his debut top flight season.
 The club was entitled to a percentage on future transfers after selling him to AIK in 2013.

 AIK

-In August 2013, Ofori joined Swedish side AIK on a three and half year deal.
+In August 2013, Ofori joined Swedish side AIK on a three-and-a-half-year deal.
 He was presented to the fans on 3 August 2013, at half-time during the club's 2–1 win over Elfsborg at the Friends Arena in the Allsvenskan.
 He made his debut for AIK against Manchester United in a friendly 2013.
 He made his official debut on 25 August 2018, playing the full 90 minutes in a 1–0 loss against Halmstad.
 During his first stint with the club he played 101 competition matches for AIK between 2013 and 2016.